willbarkoff/willbarkoff.github.io/_posts/2021-06-13-ranked-choice.md

 New York City is about to have its [first ever ranked choice elections](https://en.wikipedia.org/wiki/2021_New_York_City_mayoral_election).
 This post is going to be a bit different compared to the ones I've previously written.

 Here we'll discuss three different voting methods.
 First, we'll talk about _plurality elections_[^1], the system used in previous New York City elections, and the most common electoral method.
 Then we'll talk about _instant-runoff voting_ (IRV henceforth)[^2], the new system being used by New York City in the primaries, and how most other ranked-choice elections are run.
-Finally, we'll talk about the _condorcet method_, a method that I will argue is better at electing a candidate than plurality and IRV.
+Finally, we'll talk about the Condorcet method_, a method that I will argue is better at electing a candidate than plurality and IRV.

 [^1]: Also known as _first-past-the-post_ (FPTP), _single-choice voting_, _simple plurality_, _relative majority_, or _simple majority_, because humans are bad at naming things.